 Bring to a boil, then reduce the heat to a simmer and cook for 20/25 minutes.

 In a bowl, start mixing the eggs and milk, then tear off and add the bread into small crumbs and leave it to rest for 20 min.
 Crush the bread with a fork until smooth, then add the cheese, the chopped parsley, the olive oil and mix well.

 You should create a mixture that is still very moist but is firm enough to handle.
 If necessary add some more bread.

 Form them into ‘meatballs’ of the same size.

-Heat the frying oil to 160 degrees and fry all the meatballs 3/4 at a time until gold.
+Heat the frying oil to 160 degrees and fry all the meatballs 3/4 at a time until they get gold.

-This should be the end result, with the tomatoes sauce slow-cooked.
+This should be the end result, with the tomato sauce slow-cooked.

 Mamma’s Top Secrets

 - Use organic fresh eggs